Image courtesy Light Field Lab, Inc.

 Noting the relevance of the 17th century’s Magic Lanterns, Zika turns his focus to the so-called dark rides of amusement parks that opened in the late 1800s.
 At places from Coney Island to Blackpool, England, entrepreneurs used trolley lines to bring city folks out to massive amusement parks where they could enjoy immersive “dark rides,” such as the Tunnel of Love or the 1901 Pan American Exposition’s Trip to the Moon.
 In time, these dark rides became increasingly sophisticated, using disorienting turns and twists to control the rider’s point of view, forced perspective and an array of special effects to engage and spook the participant.

-In London, Layered Reality offers another interesting combination of real physical theater with virtual reality and other digital technologies in "Jeff Wayne's The Ware of the the Worlds: The Immersive Experience," which tells the story of a Martian Invasion in 1898.
-Actors lead participants into a physical set that also features movie-scale sets and special effects, combined with Virtual Reality, projection mapping and "volumetric holograms."
+In London, Layered Reality offers another interesting combination of real physical theater with virtual reality and other digital technologies in "Jeff Wayne's The War of the Worlds: The Immersive Experience," which tells the story of a Martian invasion in 1898.
+Actors lead participants into a physical set that also features movie-scale sets and special effects, combined with virtual reality, projection mapping and "volumetric holograms."
 Audiences are also immersed in physical sensations including temperature, smell, touch and taste.

 Location-Based Entertainment/Virtual Reality